|

 of like-minded youth.

-Special Events
+Special Events We organize special

 events using chess to promote unity, strategy and non-violence.

-the Taste of Chicago, the African Festival of the Arts, Mayor
+special events has been held at The Taste of Chicago, the African Festival of the Arts, Mayor

 Daley’s Holiday Sports Festival, Chicago Toy and Game Fair and